365 Days of Art: May 26 – Aaron Douglas is Born

 Aaron Douglas is born.

 Douglas is the leading artist of the Harlem Renaissance, a circle that is known also for jazz and writing.
-His engagement with African and Egyptian design brings him to the attention of W. E. B. Du Bois and Dr. Locke, who were pressing for young African American artists to express their African heritage and African American folk culture in their art.
+His engagement with African and Egyptian design brings him to the attention of W. E. B. Du Bois and Dr. Locke, who were pressing for young African American artists to express their African heritage and Black folk culture in their art.

 He illustrates for the two most important Black magazines of the period, paints canvases and murals, and after leaving NYC, founds the art department at Fisk University in Nashville.